USWNT frustrated but victorious as resolute Portugal provides pre-Olympic test

 Despite dominating possession, the U.S. had created precious few quality chances throughout most of the friendly in Houston.
 But Sam Mewis unexpectedly found herself unmarked inside the six-yard box on a corner in the 76th minute and made no mistake with her header to give the USWNT a 1-0 win.

-Head coach Vlatko Andonovski fielded his strongest possible starting lineup against the Portuguese, but his star-studded group caused surprisingly few problems for an unheralded opponent.
-So, with Olympic roster decisions to be made shortly, expect plenty of rotation for the USWNT’s next two matches against Jamaica and Nigeria as Andonovski finishes his examination of the team.
+Head coach Vlatko Andonovski fielded his strongest possible starting lineup against the Portuguese, but his star-studded group didn't cause quite as many problems as expected against an unheralded opponent.

 Editors' Picks